manala/ansible-roles/README.md

 # Ansible Role: Fail2Ban

-This role will assume the setup of fail2ban
+This role will deal with the setup and config of fail2ban

 It's part of the Manala <a href="http://www.manala.io" target="_blank">Ansible stack</a> but can be used as a stand alone component.